cfe-lab/MiCall/docs/steps.md

     each stage.
   * remap_conseq.csv - downloaded - consensus sequence that reads were mapped to
     on the final iteration
+  * remap_unstitched_conseq.csv - downloaded - consensus sequence that reads were
+    mapped to the unstitched contigs.
   * unmapped1.fastq - FASTQ format (unstructured text) reads that didn't map to any of the final references.
   * unmapped2.fastq - FASTQ